Place notation

 B: 4 1 2 3 5 6

-We might start by making a note of which bells do not change position between the two rows.
+We can start by making a note of which bells do not change position between the two rows.
 In the above example, bells 2 and 6 are the only ones which remain fixed across the change.
-We could try simply writing down the numbers of the bells, but that would not be a sensible solution.
-To see why, look carefully at this other pair of rows related by a change:
+We could try writing down the numbers of the bells, but that would not be a sensible solution.
+To see why, consider this other pair of rows related by a change:

 C: 6 5 4 3 2 1